trailofbits/gosentry/README.md

 - Generate/mutate inputs from a grammar to avoid useless mutations.
 Mutation generates valid maths operation like `X + Y - Z` can become `X / U + Z - 14` instead of `X + Yè - Z`
 - Panic on selected functions (like critcal errors loggers) and crash when it's called
 - Focus the fuzzer on recently changed lines AND on new coverage to target new commits mainly
+- Catch data races at fuzz-time
+- Catch Go leaks at fuzz-time
-- Catch races/leaks/timeouts while fuzzing
+- Catch stuck executions with timeouts at fuzz-time
-- Generate an HTML coverage report from a fuzz campaign corpus with one CLI
+- Generate a HTML coverage report from a fuzz campaign corpus with one CLI

 ## Table of Contents